-A parent who cannot afford a private attorney may benefit from the services of a pro bono attorney.
+A parent who cannot afford a private attorney may benefit from the services of a pro bono attorney who will work for free.
 Many large firms expect their attorneys to volunteer a number of pro bono hours on an annual basis.
-Attorneys generally choose their pro bono projects based on their interests.
-Here are some considerations to assist parents in making a decision about pro bono representation:
+Attorneys generally choose their pro bono projects based on their interests, so it's important that you find one interested in working on a case like yours.

-Frequently, I recommend that clients obtain independent counsel when the other party is represented by counsel.
-I call it "leveling the playing field."
-Pro bono attorneys are a great alternative to private attorneys because they are free to the client, and yet they can articulate their client's needs in court, instead of a client having to do it themselves.
+Pro bono attorneys are a great alternative to private attorneys because they are free to the client.
+At the same time, they can articulate their client's needs in court, instead of a client having to do it themselves.

-When choosing an attorney, it is extremely important for the parent to be comfortable with the attorney.
+When choosing an attorney, it is extremely important that you are comfortable working with them.

-Due to the nature of pro bono services (i.e. unpaid), some parents might think about compromising their own ideas and strategy for the custody matter, in favor of the attorney's free services.
-However, parents should be comfortable enough with a pro bono attorney to speak up and engage in an even exchange between lawyer and client.
+Due to the nature of pro bono services (i.e. unpaid), some parents might think about compromising their own ideas and strategy for the custody matter in favor of the attorney's free services.

 However, you should be comfortable enough with an attorney to speak up and engage in an even exchange.
 It should be no different than any other lawyer and client relationship.

 Corporate law departments generally sponsor and support pro bono programs.
 Therefore, you may find an attorney who normally practices corporate law, but decides to work on a family law project on the side.

 Although there's nothing wrong with this scenario, it's important that any pro bono attorney has some familiarity with family law procedure.
 The goal is for the attorney to be well-prepared so there are no surprises in court.

 Working with a pro bono attorney may be a great option for some parents, though it is a decision that should not be made lightly.
 It's a good idea to spend some time researching any attorney and familiarize yourself with how the courts work.